Pavelski scores 2; Thornton has 1,000th assist in SJ's win

-WINNIPEG, Manitoba (AP) -- Joe Pavelski scored twice and the San Jose Sharks defeated the Winnipeg Jets 3-2 on Monday night.

-Joe Thornton assisted on Pavelski's empty-net goal to give him 1,000 assists.
+Tomas Hertl hustled to pick up the souvenir puck for Thornton, a veteran of 19 NHL seasons, so that he'd have a keepsake from the milestone point.
+Thornton is the 13th player to reach the milestone.

+''What can I say?
+It's pretty cool to get there,'' said the 37-year-old Thornton. ''I've been waiting a while now, but to get it over with it's kind of nice, but good game for the guys overall tonight.
+It was a good win.''

-Aaron Dell stopped 31 shots in his 14th game for the Sharks.
+Aaron Dell stopped 31 shots in his 14th game for the Sharks, who were coming off a 3-1 loss Sunday in Minnesota.

-Pavelski opened the game's scoring with his 22nd goal and Mikkel Boedker also had a goal for San Jose, which was coming off a 3-1 loss Sunday in Minnesota.

-Josh Morrissey scored for the Jets in the first period and Mark Scheifele scored his 28th of the season with seven seconds left in game.

-Connor Hellebuyck made 27 saves in his 11th straight start for Winnipeg.
+Pavelski scored his team's first and last goals, while Mikkel Boedker scored a key short-handed goal for the 2-1 lead at 7:26 of the third period.

-Boedker's short-handed goal at 7:26 of the third period gave the Sharks a 2-1 lead.
-Jets rookie Patrik Laine had a pass attempt knocked down by San Jose center Logan Couture, who fed Boedker for a breakaway that he used for a high shot to beat Hellebuyck.
+Jets rookie Patrik Laine had a pass attempt knocked down by San Jose center Logan Couture.
+Boedker picked up the puck and went on a breakaway, firing a high shot past Connor Hellebuyck.

 Boedker's ninth goal of the season came when there was only six seconds left in a tripping penalty to Sharks defenseman Paul Martin.

+''Given the time on the clock and being six-on-five, I'd say that's the most important one I made,'' Dell said of the save.

-Pavelski opened the game's scoring at 9:45 of the first period after Hellebuyck had to deal with a bad bounce.
+Hellebuyck also had some big saves, but had to deal with a bad bounce on Pavelski's 22nd goal at 9:45 of the first period.
 He had stretched out to make a stop, started falling and the rebound went underneath him to Pavelski at the front of the crease.

-Morrissey evened it up with an unassisted goal at 11:27, a slap shot from the point into the top corner over Dell's glove for his fourth of the season.

-Winnipeg outshot San Jose 13-7 in the first.

-Both goalies made some good saves in the scoreless second, plus Pavelski broke up a Jets' three-on-one late in the period.
-The Sharks flipped the shot edge to 23-20 in their favor.
+Winnipeg outshot San Jose 13-7 in the first period, but the Sharks flipped the edge to 23-20 in their favor after two.

-Winnipeg pulled its goalie with just over two minutes left in the game, but Dell made a quick pad stop on Laine's one-timer with under a minute to go.

 The loss kept the Jets at 66 points as they failed to move up in the hunt for an NHL Western Conference wild-card spot.